14 yrs and up, $175.00, 14 week course– Prerequisite: One Intermediate Level Course

 This course covers basic grammatical knowledge, with the final end of helping students to write well and avoid improper sentence structure - namely, fragments, run-on sentences, and poor punctuation.
 Each week, students will learn about a new grammatical concept (parts of speech, mechanics, and usage), always referring back to the previous lessons so that there is a synthesis of all the material.

 To ensure that each student understands the course as it progresses, student and tutor will meet privately once a week to review assignments together and clear up any questions the student might have.
 Each week there is a reading element, a new grammar concept, and a series of exercises and sentence writing components to solidify understanding.
-More advanced students are given the option to write in paragraph form.
 A large part of absorbing and understanding grammatical concepts comes from seeing those concepts in action, through reading good literature, and then executing them in one's own writing.
-We will be reading some pertinent works, found below.
+Students will read Grammar-Land by M.L.
+Nesbitt and other pertinent excerpts from literature.

 13 yrs and up, $325.00, 14 week course– Prerequisite: sufficient experience in English grammar to understand proper sentence structure and grammatical concepts (parts of speech, mechanics, and usage).
 Samples may be requested.